Diomedes: Early myths

 At the same time Polynices, a banished prince of Thebes, arrived in Argos; Adrastus gave him his daughter Argia to wife.
 Later he approached Adrastus and pleaded his case to the king, as he requested his aid to restore him to his original homeland.
 Adrastus promised to do so and set out to gather an expeditionary force with which to march against Thebes.
 This force was made up of seven individual leaders, each assigned to lead an assault on one of the seven gates of the city; Tydeus, Polynices and Adrastus were among them.
 Together, these champions were known as the Seven against Thebes.
+According to the Iliad VI v222, he was "τυτθός", a small child of nursing/toddler age, when his father died.

 The expedition proved unsuccessful, however, as all seven of the Argive champions were killed in the ensuing battle, except for Adrastus, who escaped thanks to his horse Arion, who was the fastest of all of his brethren.
 Diomedes' father, Tydeus, was among those who had been slain.

-Tydeus was Athena's favorite warrior at the time, and when he was dying she wanted to offer him a medicine (which she had obtained from her father) that would make him immortal.
+Tydeus was Athena's favorite warrior at the time, and when he was dying she wanted to offer him immortality (which she had obtained from her father).
 However, she withdrew the intended privilege in apparent disgust when Tydeus gobbled down the brains of the hated enemy who had wounded him.

-Diomedes was about four years old when his father was killed.
 At the funeral of their fathers, the sons of the seven fallen champions (Aegialeus, Alcmaeon, Amphilocus, Diomedes, Euryalus, Promachus, Sthenelus, and Thersander) met and vowed to vanquish Thebes in order to avenge their fathers.
 These seven sons were known as the Epigoni ("offspring").